NiravRaiyani/Implementation-and-comparison-of-Advanced-process-control-strategies-to-stirred-tank-mixing-process/README.md

 * ```LQR``` : Contains the implimentation of Linear Quadratic Regulator(Implimentation) with lenearized system equation around a fix steady state.
 * ```Nonlinear_LQR``` : Contains the implimentation of LQR with actual non-linear system equations.
 * ```MINIMUM_PRINCIPLE``` : Contains the MATLAB code for implimentation of Minimum Principle with actual non-linear system equations with terminal time t_f = 8.
-* ```MPC``` : It has two sub-folders, Approch1 - with long prediction horizon and Approch2 - with terminal constraint.
+* ```Model Predictive Control``` : It has two sub-folders, Approch1 - with long prediction horizon and Approch2 - with terminal constraint.